-- 2.1 The Group maintains its accounting records in Thai Baht and prepares its statutory financial statements in Thai language in conformity with Thai Financial Reporting Standards and accounting practices generally accepted in Thailand. - 2.2 The Group's financial statements have been prepared in accordance with the Thai Accounting Standard (TAS) No. 1 "Presentation of Financial Statements", which was effective for financial periods beginning on or after January 1, 2022 onward, and the Regulation of The Stock Exchange of Thailand (SET) dated October 2, 2017, regarding "the preparation and submission of financial statements and reports for the financial position and results of operations of the listed companies B.E.
-2560" and the Notification of the Department of Business Development regarding "The Brief Particulars in the Financial Statement (No.3) B.E.
-2562" dated December 26, 2019. - 2.3 The financial statements have been prepared under the historical cost convention except as disclosed in the significant accounting policies (see Note 3). - 2.4 The consolidated and separate statements of financial position as at December 31, 2021, presented herein for comparison, have been derived from the consolidated and separate financial statements of the Group and the Company for the year then ended which had been previously audited. - 2.5 The consolidated financial statements have been prepared based on the same accounting policies for the same or similar accounting transactions or accounting events.
-All significant intercompany transactions and accounts are eliminated in preparing the consolidated financial statements. - 2.6 The English version of the consolidated and separate financial statements have been prepared from the Thai version of the consolidated and separate financial statements prepared by law.
-In the event of any conflict or different interpretation of the two different languages, the Thai version consolidated and separate financial statements in accordance with the Thai law is superseded. - 2.7 Thai Financial Reporting Standards affect the presentation and disclosure in the current period financial statements.
+- 2.1 The Group maintains its accounting records in Thai Baht and prepares its statutory financial statements in Thai language in conformity with Thai Financial Reporting Standards and accounting practices generally accepted in Thailand. - 2.2 The Group's financial statements have been prepared in accordance with the Thai Accounting Standard (TAS) No. 1 "Presentation of Financial Statements" and the Regulation of The Stock Exchange of Thailand (SET) dated October 2, 2017, regarding the preparation and submission of financial statements and reports for the financial position and results of operations of the listed companies B.E.
+2560 and the Notification of the Department of Business Development regarding "The Brief Particulars in the Financial Statement (No.3) B.E.
+2562" dated December 26, 2019. - 2.3 The consolidated and separate statements of financial position as at December 31, 2022, presented herein for comparison, have been derived from the consolidated and separate financial statements of the Group and the Company for the year then ended which had been previously audited. - 2.4 The consolidated financial statements have been prepared based on the same accounting policies for the same or similar accounting transactions or accounting events.
+All significant intercompany transactions and accounts are eliminated in preparing the consolidated financial statements. - 2.5 The English version of the consolidated and separate financial statements have been prepared from the Thai version of the consolidated and separate financial statements prepared by law.
+In the event of any conflict or different interpretation of the two different languages, the Thai version consolidated and separate financial statements in accordance with the Thai law is superseded. - 2.6 Thai Financial Reporting Standards affect the presentation and disclosure in the current period financial statements.

-During the year, the Group has adopted the revised financial reporting standards issued by the Federation of Accounting Professions which are effective for fiscal years beginning on or after January 1, 2022.
-These financial reporting standards were aimed at alignment with the corresponding Thai Financial Reporting Standards, with most of the changes directed towards revision of wording and terminology and accounting requirements for interest rate reform - Phrase 2.
+During the year, the Group has adopted the revised financial reporting standards issued by the Federation of Accounting Professions which are effective for fiscal years beginning on or after January 1, 2023.
+These financial reporting standards were aimed at alignment with the corresponding Thai Financial Reporting Standards, with most of the changes directed towards revision of wording and terminology and clarification of accounting requirements.
 The adoption of these financial reporting standards does not have any significant impact on the Group's financial statements.